 About the UW & Seattle

 The University of Washington, founded in 1861, is one of the world’s most prestigious universities.
-The UW enrolls about 55,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
-The University’s largest campus is located in the heart of Seattle, a scenic and livable city in the northwest corner of the United States.
+The UW enrolls more than 60,000 students each year and thrives as a center for groundbreaking research in numerous fields, including medicine, education, public affairs, aeronautics and business.
+The largest UW campus is located in the heart of Seattle, one of the most scenic and livable cities in the United States.